MicrosoftDocs/azure-docs/articles/active-directory/identity-protection/graph-get-started.md

     }

 # Query the APIs
-These three APIs provide a multitude of opportunities to retrive information about risky users and sign-ins in your organization.
+These three APIs provide a multitude of opportunities to retrieve information about risky users and sign-ins in your organization.
 Below are some common use cases for these APIs and the associated sample requests.
 You can run these queries using the sample code above or by using [Graph Explorer](https://developer.microsoft.com/en-us/graph/graph-explorer).

 ## Get the high-risk and medium-risk events (identityRiskEvents API)
 Medium and high-risk events represent those that may have the capability to trigger Identity Protection sign-in or user-risk policies.
 Since they have a medium or high likelihood that the user attempting to sign-in is not the legitimate identity owner, remediating these events should be a priority.